mmertama/Gempyre/README.md

 Within Gempyre you normally build in the HTML and other resources, to compose a single file executable.
 It is preferred that Gempyre is statically linked in, thus the application is just a single file.
 Therefore distributing and executing Gempyre applications shall be very easy: just run it!
 There are no runtimes to install nor DLLs to be dependent on; just a single binary executable.

-The resource composing is done in CMakeLists.txt (single line), yet here the generated header is included, it contains a ‘Hellohtml’ `std::string` object that will be passed then to the `Gempyre::Ui` constructor.
+The resource composing is done in CMakeLists.txt (single line), yet here the generated header is included, it contains a `Hellohtml`, a `std::string` object that will be passed then to the `Gempyre::Ui` constructor.

 ```cpp